wdalmut/CorleyMaintenanceBundle/README.md

 # Corley Maintenance Bundle

+**THIS REPO IS NOW MIGRATED TO ANOTHER MAINTAINER: https://github.com/steveWinter/CorleyMaintenanceBundle**

 Just an unified way to put a web application under maintenance mode using web server strategies.
 The maintenance mode will cut off all requests and it will replies with a static html file and a 503 header (Service Unavailable).